 How can a home owner recognize when a roof system has problems?

 More often than not roof system problems are discovered after leaking or other serious damage occurs.
-Annual inspections often can uncover cracked, warped or missing shingles; loose seams and deteriorated flashings; excessive surface granules accumulating in the gutters or downspouts; and other visible signs of roof system problems.
+Annual inspections often can uncover cracked, warped or missing shingles; loose seams and/or damaged flashing; excessive surface granules accumulating in the gutters or downspouts; and other visible signs of roof system problems.
 Indoors, look for cracked paint, discolored plasterboard and peeling wallpaper as signs of damaged roof areas.

 How do I decide which roofing material to use?

 Choosing which type of roof is right for you will depend upon numerous factors, including your budget, taste and needs.
 Before making your choice, consider the lifecycle cost of your roofing material.
-An Elevated team member will go over all of your options with you.
+An Elevated team member will go over all of your options with you in great detail.

 What roofing options are available today?